 Hi!
-We are the Waggoner’s and we are a family with twelve (almost 13) children (we keep Mom and Dad locked in the closet) that we homeschool and raise.
+We are the Waggoner’s and we are a family with 13 children (we keep Mom and Dad locked in the closet) that we homeschool and raise.
 The goal of this website is to show you that raising a large family is super fun and not as hard as it seems.

-We live on a two acre wannabe farm in a house that is under 2000 square feet (by choice!).
+We live on a two-acre wannabe farm in a house that is under 2000 square feet (by choice!).
 I say wannabe farm because Mom tries to make us live like country folk/farmers.
-We have more rabbits than we can keep track of, chickens that everyone secretly hates (except Mom, of course), one dog, two cats (more animals that we all secretly hate, except Mom and Catherine), two furry rodents that are really cute, and a couple of exotic birds.
+We have more rabbits than we can keep track of, chickens that everyone secretly hates (except Mom, of course), one dog, two cats (more animals that we all secretly hate, except Mom and Catherine), a wild raccoon that thinks he should be a member of our family, and a couple of exotic birds.
 As hard as it is, we happen to have more animals than children.

 Written by: The Cool and Immensely Intelligent Therese 🙂